Users

 object (PasswordCredentialHash)

 Specifies a hashed password to import into Okta.
 This allows an existing password to be imported into Okta directly from some other store.
 Okta supports the BCRYPT, SHA-512, SHA-256, SHA-1, MD5, and PBKDF2 hash functions for password import.
-A hashed password may be specified in a Password object when creating or updating a user, but not for other operations.
-See Create User with Imported Hashed Password for information on using this object when creating a user.
-When updating a user with a hashed password, the user must be in the STAGED status.
+A hashed password may be specified in a password object when creating or updating a user, but not for other operations.
+See the Create user with imported hashed password section in the Users API description.
+When updating a user with a hashed password, the usermust be in the STAGED status.

 object (PasswordCredentialHook)

-Specify a password import inline hook to trigger verification of the user's password the first time the user logs in.
+Specify a password import inline hook to trigger verification of the user's password the first time the user signs in.
 This allows an existing password to be imported into Okta directly from some other store.
-See Create User with Password Hook for information on using this object when creating a user.

 value